Jeiyoon/Jeiyoon/README.md

 [<img src = "./imgs/jeyoona_or.png">](https://jeiyoon.github.io/)

-- I'm self-starter, team player, and go-getter
+- I'm a self-starter, team player, and go-getter
 - (Loot at my [Resume](https://jeiyoon.github.io/) and codes that I've written)